microsoft/terraform-provider-power-platform/docs/data-sources/environment_application_packages.md

 page_title: "powerplatform_environment_application_packages Data Source - powerplatform"
 subcategory: ""
 description: |-
-  Fetches the list of Dynamics 365 applications in a tenant
+  Fetches the list of Dynamics 365 applications in a tenant.
+The data source can be filtered by name and publisher name.
+  This is functionally equivalent to the Environment-level view of apps https://learn.microsoft.com/en-us/power-platform/admin/manage-apps#environment-level-view-of-apps in the Power Platform Admin Center or the pac application list command from Power Platform CLI https://learn.microsoft.com/en-us/power-platform/developer/cli/reference/application#pac-application-list.
+This data source uses the Get Environment Application Package https://learn.microsoft.com/en-us/rest/api/power-platform/appmanagement/applications/get-environment-application-package endpoint in the Power Platform API.
 ---

 # powerplatform_environment_application_packages (Data Source)

-Fetches the list of Dynamics 365 applications in a tenant
+Fetches the list of Dynamics 365 applications in a tenant.
+The data source can be filtered by name and publisher name.

+This is functionally equivalent to the [Environment-level view of apps](https://learn.microsoft.com/en-us/power-platform/admin/manage-apps#environment-level-view-of-apps) in the Power Platform Admin Center or the [`pac application list` command from Power Platform CLI](https://learn.microsoft.com/en-us/power-platform/developer/cli/reference/application#pac-application-list).
+This data source uses the [Get Environment Application Package](https://learn.microsoft.com/en-us/rest/api/power-platform/appmanagement/applications/get-environment-application-package) endpoint in the Power Platform API.

 ## Example Usage